Dublin, Edinburgh & London with Gabra Lokken8 days

 Optional Excursion - Stonehenge & Oxford $129pp* Details

-Pay a visit to Oxford, home to one of the oldest and most prestigious universities in the world.
-You’ll take in the charming city’s famous spire-studded architecture and learn more about its academic legacy during a visit to Christ Church.
-This iconic landmark serves as both a cathedral and one of the most famous colleges in Oxford, and you’ll discover its extensive history during your visit.
-Then, step inside the world-renowned Oxford University before taking free time for lunch.
-Next, continue on to Stonehenge, perhaps England’s most mysterious landmark.
+Pay a visit to Oxford, home to one of the most prestigious universities in the world.
+You’ll admire the charming city’s spire-studded architecture and learn more about its academic legacy during a visit to New College at Oxford University.
+Founded in the 14th century, this college is one of the oldest institutions in the city, and you’ll discover its extensive history during your visit.
+Then, enjoy free time for lunch before continuing on to Stonehenge, perhaps England’s most mysterious landmark.
 The origin and purpose of this ring of stones, which dates back an estimated 5,000 years, is unknown, though most believe it was a temple and observatory.
 Take some time to explore the intriguing stone formations and visit the newly opened exhibition and visitor center before heading back to London.
+Please note: This excursion requires advance reservation and must be booked at least 20 days prior to departure.

 Must be booked 20 days before departure